xyzvikram/todo-list-app/README.md

 ---

 ## ⭐ Support
-If you like this project, don’t forget to *star* ⭐ the repository!
+If you like this project, don’t forget to *star* ⭐ the repository

----